satyadharjoshi/satyadharjoshi.github.io/index.md

 - Advanced manufacturing and supply-chain stability
 - Data-driven economic and technology policy analysis

-These contributions are sustained, independently produced, and oriented toward **broad public benefit**, aligning with evaluation standards often applied in **national interest waiver and merit-based green card assessments**.
+These contributions are sustained, independently produced, and oriented toward broad public benefit, aligning with evaluation standards often applied in national interest waiver and merit-based green card assessments.
+The materials presented here may therefore be informationally useful to individuals reviewing or studying national-interest–waiver green card evaluation frameworks.
 --

 **Disclaimer**